jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 less

 : This command is a *hack* on the __more__ command which allows for scrolling the text of a file using the enter key or page down, and space bar or arrow down key for single line scroll.
 The __more__ command only went down, niot up.
 Hence the more powerful command __less__ which pages and line scrolls up and down a document.
-Less is more. __Usage examples:__
+Less is more.

 ```bash
 less /var/log/apache2/error.log